Brenda H. Gotanda

 Professional Webpage: https://www.mankogold.com/people-Brenda-Gotanda.html

-• Shofuso Japanese House and Garden, Philadelphia Board of Directors, 2002-2007
+• Shofuso Japanese House & Garden, Past Board Member

 • LEED® Accredited Professional (BD+C)

-Educational Background:
+Educational Background

 • Boston College, B.A., summa cum laude, Phi Beta Kappa, 1990

 • In proposing the first legally enforceable federal limits on per- and poly-fluoroalkyl substances (PFAS) in drinking water, the U.S. Environmental Protection Agency (EPA) said it is fulfilling a foundational commitment in its PFAS strategic roadmap, the EPA’s comprehensive plan for addressing PFAS through 2024.
 The roadmap is a three-pronged plan of action that includes research, restrictions and remediation.
 On March 29, the EPA officially proposed nationwide restrictions to limit the presence of six PFAS in drinking water through a proposed National Primary Drinking Water Regulation (NPDWR).
-This article describes five key takeways from EPA's NPDWR proposal to help quickly understand significant aspect's of the proposal. , Author, Five Key Takeaways from teh EPA's Proposal to Limit PFAS in Drinking Water, The Legal Intelligencer, Public Water Systems, Drinking Water Providers, Municipalities, Owner Of Impacted Property, 2023
+This article describes five key takeways from EPA's NPDWR proposal to help quickly understand significant aspect's of the proposal. , Author, Five Key Takeaways from the EPA's Proposal to Limit PFAS in Drinking Water, The Legal Intelligencer, Public Water Systems, Drinking Water Providers, Municipalities, Owner Of Impacted Property, 2023

 • In 2022, there was increasing attention paid to companies' public promotion of their environmental and sustainability programs.
 That trend is likely to continue in 2023, with further developments in regulation and litigation pertaining to "greenwashing"-- a marketing practice that involves unsubstantiated or exaggerated claims about the environmentally friendly or socially responsible attributes of an organization's products or services.
 This article discusses recent developments and provides insights and recommendations regarding making environmental and ESG benefits claims. , Author, Developments in Greenwashing and ESG Regulation and Litigation Expected in 2023, The Legal Intelligencer, Manufacturers, Retailers, 2023